-The avoidant attachment disorder develops when the person’s attempts for comfort from others go overlooked.
+The avoidant attachment style develops when the person’s attempts for comfort from others go overlooked.
 The result is that they give up on being close to others.

 Growing up with a dismissive parent who does not comfort the child’s distress can have a profound negative effect on the child’s ability to feel and understand his own emotions.
 The person with this attachment pattern is usually dismissive of close relationships and has difficulty seeking comfort from others when emotionally distressed.
 It is as if the person does not think of others as a source of comfort.